mixu/distsysbook/input/5_eventual.md

 Let's look back at the examples of the kinds of situations that we'd like to resolve.
 The first scenario consisted of three different servers behind partitions; after the partitions healed, we wanted the servers to converge to the same value.
 Amazon's Dynamo made this possible by reading from `R` out of `N` nodes and then performing read reconciliation.

 In the second example, we considered a more specific operation: string concatenation.
-It turns out that there is no known technique for making string concatenation resolve to the same value without imposing an order on the operations (e.g. without expensive coordination).
+It turns out that there is no known technique for making string concatenation resolve to the same value without imposing an order on the operations (i.e. without expensive coordination).
 However, there are operations which can be applied safely in any order, where a simple register would not be able to do so.
 As Pat Helland wrote:

 > ... operation-centric work can be made commutative (with the right operations and the right semantics) where a simple READ/WRITE semantic does not lend itself to commutativity.